schaile4/capstone2/README.md

 # National Parks Capstone

 # Overview
 This web application provides facts about national parks and mountains located in the United States.
 The objective of this project was to create a user friendly application for users to navigate a databases using HTML, javascript, and css.
-This project taught me a lot about time management, JavaScript, and the importance of fi.
+This project taught me a lot about time management, JavaScript, and the importance of utilizing the resources available to you.

 # HTML pages
 Homepage (capstone.html)